 A Big Picture View of Medigap Plans

-There are 12 Medicare supplement plans available in 2022.
-Each plan must be compared side-be-side to understand how they differ.
+There are 12 Medicare supplement plans available in 2023.
+Each plan must be compared side-by-side to understand how they differ.

 It’s important not to confuse Medigap “plans” with Medicare “parts.”
 The parts of Medicare are A, B, C, and D. Parts A and B are Original Medicare and cover inpatient and outpatient services.
 Part C is Medicare Advantage and Part D includes prescription drug coverage.
 Medigap plans offer supplemental coverage to Medicare Parts A and B.